Opt Out Today

 LIUNA 483

-LIUNA 483 collected $1.1 million in dues and fees from its members in 2020, according to reports the union must file with the U.S. Dept. of Labor.
+LIUNA 483 collected $1.5 million in dues and fees from its members in 2024, according to LM-2 reports, the union is required to file with the U.S. Dept. of Labor.

-• $242,330 went to the LIUNA headquarters in Washington, D.C., to support its massive political, economic and social agenda.
+• $333,172 went to the LIUNA headquarters in Washington, D.C., to support its massive political, economic, and social agenda.
 LIUNA regularly supports a host of controversial organizations.

 A portion of the dues paid by LIUNA 483 members goes to support the Oregon & Southern Idaho District Council of Laborers.